LiUGraphQL/woo.sh/README.md

 # pgschema-to-apischema
 The tool in this repository extends a schema for Property Graphs into a GraphQL schema for a GraphQL API, where [the Property Graph schema is assumed to be represented using the GraphQL Schema Definition Language (SDL)](http://blog.liu.se/olafhartig/documents/graphql-schemas-for-property-graphs/).
+The actual approach to extend the Property Graph schemas into GraphQL API schemas (as implemented by this tool) is documented in the [wiki of this repo](https://github.com/LiUGraphQL/pgschema-to-apischema/wiki).

 ## Example
 ```bash